 It can be difficult for some individuals to know personal limits and when to quit drinking.
-The individual will continue drinking to produce a desired effect, not knowing the risk of alcohol poisoning is increasing.
+The individual will continue drinking to produce the desired effect, not knowing the risk of alcohol poisoning is increasing.
 A high alcohol threshold is not a positive indicator, it can actually put an individual at risk for potential health problems.

 Heavy Drinking and Addiction

 Alcoholism and substance abuse issues tend to increase for some individuals with a genetic predisposition.
-Some heavy drinkers can cut back on drinking without treatment while others struggle to be released of negative substance abuse patterns and coping behaviors.
+Some heavy drinkers can cut back on drinking without treatment while others struggle to be released from negative substance abuse patterns and coping behaviors.
 Treatment programs generally provide some benefit to individuals in this case.

 Risk of Blackouts